It’s Black Breastfeeding Week and I wanted to share my thoughts on my breastfeeding journey and offer a few tips on breastfeeding toddlers.

 Breastfeeding past 12 months was not my initial goal.
 When I was pregnant with Zephaniah, I made a personal goal to set small monthly goals with breastfeeding.
 I took my past breastfeeding experiences into account so I didn’t want to set the time frame too high and fall short of reaching it.

-BREASTFEEDING JOURNEYS WITH MY CHILDREN
+MY BREASTFEEDING JOURNEY WITH MY FIVE CHILDREN

 Elijah: 4 or 5 months of breastfeeding